mudgen/quickswap-contracts/README.md

 function stakerPools(address _staker) external view returns (StakerPool[] memory stakerPools_)
 ```

-Returns staking information for all Syrup Pools that a specific stater has dQUICK staked in or has rewards available to claim in.
+Returns staking information for all Syrup Pools that a specific staker has dQUICK staked in or has rewards available to claim in.